 Experienced New Jersey Injury Attorneys

-Representing People Injured by Dog Bites
+Representing People Injured By Dog Bites

 Our attorneys work closely with our clients and their doctors to understand the issues involved in their cases.
 We recognize that some dog bites result in serious but treatable puncture wounds and lacerations that will fade in time.
-Other dog bites result in broken and crushed bones, scarring, and amputations that leave permanent physical and emotional injuries.
-Regardless of the severity of the injury it is important to contact an experienced dog bite lawyer to explain your rights.
+Other dog bites result in broken and crushed bones, scarring and amputations that leave permanent physical and emotional injuries.
+Regardless of the severity of the injury, it is important to contact an experienced dog bite lawyer to explain your rights.

-Recovering Compensation for Dog Bite Victims
+Recovering Compensation For Dog Bite Victims

 Many people injured by dogs never file a personal injury claim, assuming there is no way to recover damages.
-However, almost all business and homeowners’ insurance policies cover dog bite injuries.
+However, almost all business and homeowners insurance policies cover dog bite injuries.
 Our attorneys work for our clients to maximize the compensation they receive for their injuries.
-In cases involving serious and catastrophic injuries or wrongful death, we are prepared to go to trial to ensure our clients receive optimal compensation for a dog bite injury.
+In cases involving serious and catastrophic injuries or wrongful death, we are prepared to go to trial to ensure that our clients receive optimal compensation for a dog bite injury.

-Contact our New Jersey Dog Bite Injury Attorneys
+Contact Our New Jersey Dog Bite Injury Attorneys